greenpeace/gpes-ecounter/README.md

 * **Count unique email addresses** in a file.
 Ideal to work from a file produced by combining multiple csv and plain text files.
 * Create lists of encrypted emails that can be [uploaded to **Google Adwords**](https://support.google.com/adwords/answer/6276125?hl=en).
 Tested up to 2.000.000 emails without issues.
+* Beside emails, it can also **count unique sha256** hashes in a file.
+For example, to use with encrypted email addresses.

 ## Why use it?